villeog/aad-sync-policy-inspector/docs/blog-post.md

 - Sync type was PasswordHashSync
 - Conditional Access policy was enabled but scoped to a test group

-This helped isolate the issue and accelerate rollout.

 ## 🛠 Setup